-As the name suggested, video interviewing is when two parties interview via the connection of the internet.
+As the name suggests, video interviewing is when two parties interview via the connection of the internet.
 There are two types of video interviewing.
 Live video interviewing is when the conversation takes place in real-time, like a regular session.
 An asynchronous interview is when the interviewee records themselves answering the questions and then sending it to you for review.

 Benefits such as reducing cost-to-hire and time-to-hire, connecting with talents from all over the world, and eliminating biases through structured interviews draw recruiters to this novel interview technology.
 Consider these features when picking your video interviewing solution:

 - Live or asynchronous interviews: Most video interview platforms such as Vidcruiter can either conduct your interview in either the live or asynchronous template.
 With live interviews, you can expect the experience somewhat similar to a video call.
-For asynchronous or one-way interviews, the platform will act as a mailbox for candidates to send back their videos.
+For asynchronous or one-way interviews, the platform will act as a mailbox for candidates and students to send back their videos.
 With one-way interviews, you can review submissions wherever and whenever you please.

 - Team sync-up: With video interviews, you have the option to include your hiring team in the hiring process.
 With each interview's content accessible, your teammates can contribute a new perspective regarding a candidate.